-The disparity in sleep-related infant deaths in the African-American community can be largely attributed to the influence of family elders that feel like “All of my children slept on their stomach…” and they advise their children to place their grandchildren on their stomachs as well to prevent choking.
+The disparity in sleep-related infant deaths in the African-American community can be largely attributed to the influence of family elders that feel like, “All of my children slept on their stomach…” and they advise their children to place their grandchildren on their stomachs as well to prevent choking.

 “That’s what this program is about,” she says of KS4K, which currently serves pregnant women and children ages birth to 5 in Detroit.

 “They should never be sleeping in them.
-They need to be removed from upright devices and laid flat on their back in a crib.
-Those devices are not meant to leave a child awake or asleep unsupervised.”
+They need to be removed from upright devices and laid flat on their back in a crib,” Zarr emphasizes.
+“Those devices are not meant to leave a child awake or asleep unsupervised.”

 While some parents try to strike a compromise by laying babies on their side to sleep, this usually leads to the infant rolling onto their stomach – and using blankets to “prop” baby on their side adds another risk factor to the equation.
-“Establish a routine when the baby is born,” Moss advises.
+“Establish a routine when the baby is born,” Zarr advises.
 “If you start them out on their back, they will sleep on their back.”

 Brought to you by Children’s Hospital of Michigan Foundation and Kohl’s Cares.
 For more information, visit childrensdmc.org/KS4K.